ElmerCSC/elmer-elmag/SuperconductingCoilCircuit/README.md

 The problem is divided in two parts (reproduce with "run.sh"):

-1. Current ramp up to 100 A (coil.sif) that gives about 5.5T peak field.
+1. Current ramp up to 100 A (coil.sif) that gives about 5.5 T peak field.
 However, the ramp is 1000 A/s and thus some current is pushed to the dump resistor as well.
 ![Electrical circuit](ramp.png)